ArrowrIcon Home icon

 Brown paper parcels

 Boots the chemist wrapped goods in brown paper parcels, tied with string.
-They did this for every customer at the point of sale which was extremely labour intensive.
+They did this at the point of sale for every customer which was extremely labour intensive and slow.
 It was still going on in the late 1950s when I had a holiday job there.

 Brown paper roll used with string for wrapping purchases into parcels at Boots the chemist in the first half of the 20th century.